Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-53-the-wild-hunt.md

 Apparently it kept critters from blundering into them that might get ornery if surprised.
 It must be working, ‘cuz Hoeff hadn’t seen, heard or smelled a damn thing since leaving the village.

-At least the big bastard had a decent singing voice, even if his song selection was… ehhh...
+At least the big bastard had a decent singing voice, even if his song selection was... ehhh...

 *♫"-when it gets warm...
 And I can’t wait to see, what my buddies all think of me.
-Just imagine how much cooler I’ll be in summeeerrrr…"♪*
+Just imagine how much cooler I’ll be in summeeerrrr..."♪*

 "Aargh, would you ***shut up?!"*** Hoeff finally groaned.
 He’d been carrying the M107 for *miles* and the damn thing weighed plenty enough on *Earth.* Akyawentuo’s gravity added like six pounds, which didn’t sound like a lot but it all added up.